 Whenever you meet someone on the street and every time you walk into a shop, make sure you acknowledge the person with a simple greeting such as:

 Bonjour (Boh(n)-zhur) Translation:Good morning and hello

 Bonsoir (bohn SWAHR) Translation:Good evening

-Throw in a little Monsieur or Madame to spice it up a little bit as well.
-Usually at this stage you will get a similar response followed by a barrage of French while you stand there with your mouth hanging open and a blank expression on your face.
+Throw in a little Monsieur or Madame to spice it up a little bit.
+Usually, you will get a similar response at this stage, followed by a barrage of French while you stand there with your mouth hanging open and a blank expression on your face.